carpentries-incubator/python-packaging-publishing/README.md

-# Hacktoberfest Welcome

-This project is participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com/) as a part of the Mozilla Open Leaders Program.
-We welcome [contributions as detailed here]((https://github.com/brownsarahm/python-data-project/issues?q=is%3Aissue+is%3Aopen+label%3AHacktoberfest)) and new potential maintainers.
-We are happy to help you improve your contributions to make a quality contribution.
-There is a lot of information below including in the links provided to help you make a high quality contribution.
-Work in progress PRs or comments on issues are both great ways to avoid duplication of effort.

 # Mozilla Open Leaders

 This project is a part of the Mozilla Open leaders Program as, "Good Enough Open Source Practices for Python Data Analysis Projects."
-Through this project sprint the goal is to gather the necessary information and get an outline and preliminary materials gathered to facilitate an initial pilot run of the workshop.
+Through this project sprint, the goal is to gather the necessary information, complete an outline and gather preliminary materials to facilitate an initial pilot run of the workshop.

+There will be a pilot run of the workshop in February 2019 at Brown University, Providence, RI USA.
+If you are interested in hosting a pilot (including self study) comment on [this issue](https://github.com/brownsarahm/python-data-project/issues/43).

 # Getting Started: Python Data Project